How Sustainable Engineering Practices are Shaping the Future

 Putting sustainability into practice

+We need sustainability leaders who are as comfortable speaking the language of technical solutions as they are communicating with policymakers, financial institutions, people in communities and other stakeholders.
 The MEL helps students develop their communication and professional skills through courses offered through the Sauder School of Business.
 Some of these courses explicitly focus on sustainability, including Sustainability and Leadership taught by Dr Bull.

-We spend time thinking about why being sustainable is perhaps the most important and consequential decision you can make, and then figuring out what skills you need to develop to live that commitment in your life and in your professional role.”
+“This course is an invitation for students to slow down and identify their north star, their purpose,” he says. “ We spend time thinking about why being sustainable is perhaps the most important and consequential decision you can make, and then figuring out what skills you need to develop to live that commitment in your life and in your professional role.”

 Be the sustainable engineering leader our world needs